 Aldermore Invoice Finance Review

-Aldermore offers invoice factoring and discounting from 0.7% service charge with advance rates up to 90%, for UK businesses with annual turnover from £250,000.
-As a challenger bank now owned by FirstRand (South Africa's largest financial services group), Aldermore combines competitive pricing with the security of strong banking backing.
+Aldermore offers invoice factoring and confidential discounting from 0.7% service charge with advance rates up to 90%, for UK businesses with annual turnover from £250,000.
+As a challenger bank now owned by FirstRand (South Africa's largest financial services group, acquired 2018), Aldermore combines competitive mid-market pricing with the security of strong banking backing and dual FCA/PRA regulation.
+Confidential invoice discounting is the standard product.
+Setup is typically 7 working days.

 Key Facts